-The business freedom score for each country is a number between 0 and 100, with 100 indicating the freest business environment.
-The score is based on four sub-factors, all of which are weighted equally:
+The business freedom score for each country is a number between 0 and 100 with 100 indicating the freest business environment.
+It is based on four equally weighted sub-factors:

-- · Access to electricity,
+- Access to electricity,

 - Business environment risk,

 - · Regulatory quality, and

 - · Women's economic inclusion.